UCSD-Silberman-Classes-and-Projects/UCSD-ECE180-SUMMER_I-Final_Project-Team_4/README.md

 ---

 ## Accomplishments
-- Sucessfully built base chassis with custom 3D printed top plate to mount all sensors and equipment
+- Successfully built base chassis with custom 3D-printed top plate to mount all sensors and equipment
-- Smooth person tracking with camera mounted servo
+- Smooth person tracking with camera-mounted servo
 - Identification of specific people via personal profiles
 - Object avoidance with lidar mapping
 - Integration of camera with lidars to command chassis movement